 $ brew switch dart 1.24.3 $ brew switch dart 2.0.0

 If you aren’t sure which versions of dart you have installed, then run:

 $ brew info dart

-The command output includes the latest stable and dev versions at the top, and your locally installed versions are listed after that.
+The command output lists the latest stable and dev versions at the top, followed by your locally installed versions.